Bridging the Gap Between Tax and Investment Communities: Understanding tax incentives in investment laws

 This webinar continues the conversation initiated at the 2024 Investment Policy Forum, where closer engagement between tax and investment policy-makers emerged as a key priority.
 It forms part of IISD's broader effort to convene both communities around shared challenges and support more coherent approaches to attracting sustainable investment while safeguarding domestic resource mobilization.

-Our experts will present findings from IISD's newest report, Tax Incentives in Investment Laws, mapping the prevalence, design, and governance of tax incentives across 105 investment laws in EMDEs.
-The session will then open the floor to shared dialogue, exploring how governments can better align investment and tax policy and identify opportunities for continued collaboration.
+During the event, our experts presented findings from IISD's newest report, Tax Incentives in Investment Laws, mapping the prevalence, design, and governance of tax incentives across 105 investment laws in EMDEs.
+The session then opened the floor to shared dialogue, exploring how governments can better align investment and tax policy and identify opportunities for continued collaboration.

 Speakers